5 August – 6 November 2022

-The Bagri Foundation and the Hayward Gallery are pleased to announce our newly commissioned artwork for 2022 from award-winning artist Monira Al Qadiri, whose multifaceted practice spans sculpture, installation, film and performance.
-For this second Bagri Foundation Commission at Hayward Gallery, Al Qadiri will create a visually mesmerising large-scale sculpture in iridescent hues on the Riverside Terrace in front of the Royal Festival Hall to reimagine links between nature and the fragility of our dependency on fossil fuels.
-Al Qadiri’s commission will be available to view from August to November (dates to be announced).
+The Bagri Foundation and the Hayward Gallery are pleased to announce the second commissioned artwork from award-winning artist Monira Al Qadiri, whose multifaceted practice spans sculpture, installation, film and performance.
+For the 2022 Bagri Foundation Commission at Hayward Gallery, Al Qadiri presents Devonian a visually mesmerising large-scale sculpture in iridescent hues on the Riverside Terrace in front of the Royal Festival Hall to reimagine links between nature and the fragility of our dependency on fossil fuels.

 Bagri Foundation and Hayward Gallery have partnered to present a series of new outdoor art commissions over three years (2021-2023) at the Southbank Centre.
 Aimed at providing artists from or inspired by Asia and its diaspora with the opportunity to create a prominent public commission, this initiative adds to the programme of outdoor art installations and exhibitions across the Southbank Centre’s iconic site.
 From its iconic Waterloo Billboard to its Riverside Walk, the buildings and outdoor spaces across the Southbank Centre have long been home to a diverse range of artistic works.
 The Hayward Gallery’s Bagri Foundation commission is the latest addition to a growing programme of temporary installations throughout the winter and summer months.